-ATTACHMENT I REQUIREMENTS FOR DISCHARGERS WHO HAVE BEEN GRANTED A CALIFORNIA OCEAN PLAN EXCEPTION FOR DISCHARGES TO ASBS
+ATTACHMENT I REQUIREMENTS FOR DISCHARGERS GRANTED A REGULATORY EXCEPTION FOR DISCHARGES TO AREAS OF SPECIAL BIOLOGICAL SIGNIFICANCE

 NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)

-A. AREAS OF SPECIAL BIOLOGICAL SIGNIFICANCE (ASBS)
+A. AREAS OF SPECIAL BIOLOGICAL SIGNIFICANCE

-1. ASBS are defined in the California Ocean Plan as “those areas designated by the State Water Resources Control Board (State Water Board) as ocean areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable.”
+A.1.
+Areas of Special Biological Significance (ASBS) are defined in the Water Quality Control Plan for Ocean Waters of California (California Ocean Plan) as “those areas designated by the State Water Resources Control Board (State Water Board) as ocean areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable.”

-2. The California Ocean Plan prohibits the discharge of waste to ASBS.
+A.2.
+The California Ocean Plan prohibits the discharge of waste to an ASBS.

-3. The California Ocean Plan authorizes the State Water Board to grant an exception to Ocean Plan provisions where the Board determines that the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served.
+A.3.
+The California Ocean Plan authorizes the State Water Board to grant an exception to California Ocean Plan provisions where the Board determines that the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served.

-4. On March 20, 2012, the State Water Board adopted Resolution 2012-0012 (amended by Resolution 2012-0031) which contained a general exception to the California Ocean Plan for discharges of stormwater and non-point sources (ASBS Exception).
-This resolution also contains the Special Protections that are to be implemented for discharges directly to ASBS.
-Resolution 2012-0012 is hereby incorporated by reference and construction stormwater dischargers discharging directly to ASBS must comply with its requirements.
+A.4.
+On March 20, 2012, the State Water Board adopted Resolution 2012-0012 (amended by Resolution 2012-0031) which contained a general exception to the California Ocean Plan for discharges of stormwater and non-point sources (ASBS Exception).
+This resolution also contains the Special Protections that are to be implemented for discharges directly to an ASBS.
+Resolution 2012-0012 (as amended by Resolution 2012-0031) is hereby incorporated by reference and construction stormwater dischargers discharging directly to an ASBS must comply with its requirements.

-5. This General Permit requires dischargers who have been granted an Ocean Plan exception for discharges to ASBS to comply with the requirements contained in the Special Protections.
+A.5.
+This General Permit requires dischargers who have been granted a California Ocean Plan exception for discharges to an ASBS to comply with the requirements contained in the Special Protections.
 These requirements are contained below.

 B. ASBS NON-STORMWATER DISCHARGES

-1. The term “ASBS Non-Stormwater Discharges” means any waste discharges from a municipal separate storm sewer system (MS4) or other NPDES permitted storm drain system to an ASBS that are not comprised entirely of stormwater.
+B.1.
+The term “ASBS Non-Stormwater Discharges” means any waste discharges from a municipal separate storm sewer system (MS4) or other NPDES permitted storm drain system to an ASBS that are not comprised entirely of stormwater.

-2. Only the following ASBS Non-Stormwater Discharges are allowed, provided that the discharges are essential for emergency response purposes, structural stability, slope stability, or occur naturally:
+B.2.
+Only the following ASBS Non-Stormwater Discharges are allowed, provided that the discharges are essential for emergency response purposes, structural stability, slope stability, or occur naturally:

 Discharges associated with emergency firefighting operations.